5 Finest Online Training Trends in the Manufacturing Industry

 2. Collaborative Learning

 The collaborative learning idea is a profoundly intelligent methodology as in this technique, the learner learns through learning programs as well as through connecting with peers; learners are in part or infrequently in charge of each other’s progress.
 Collaborative learning can be conducted either offline or online.
 Mutual ideas, skills, and experiences of learners engaged in the process are shared.
-With collaborative learning, employees are engaged in learning and working at the same time.
-They are more deeply connected and participate actively in honing their knowledge and skills, which becomes the biggest factor for retaining what is learned.
-For example, juniors machine operators can readily get their doubts on machine technicalities clarified by senior operators, through discussion forums.

 3. Video-Based Learning

 One of the most important aspects of learning is the exchange of information.
 In a passive learning environment, it is a one-way affair.
 However, the need to capture a learner’s attention is crucial.
 Videos have the potential to turn learning experiences into a positive exchange of knowledge.
-Using videos for manufacturing employees can inject a visual element into teaching complex concepts.
+Using video-based learning for manufacturing employees can inject a visual element into teaching complex concepts.
 Videos are an alternative to using training manuals that contain nothing but black print on white paper.
 For example, to train employees on safety, illustrating through a video is a good idea.
 It will help learners understand the hazards better.

 4. Gamification